Suicidal Ideation

 Know About Risk Factors

-5. Know About Risk Factors
+7. Know About Risk Factors

-Risk factors are one of the first things you may notice about a patient who has admitted to having suicidal ideation.
+Risk factors are one of the first things you may notice about a client who has admitted to having suicidal ideation.
 By assessing these risks, you can deliver better treatment to your client and alleviate their symptoms.
 Here are the most common risk factors associated with completed suicide:

 • Widowed or divorced